 Moreover, I also dared the leap of faith at the end of 2021, quit my corporate job and became a full-time private investor.
 More on this topic and what I have planned for this blog will be shared in the coming weeks.

 On Jan 5th 2022 the great rotation from tech to value became obvious to even the most casual market observer.
-After FED meeting minutes came out discussing sooner than expected rate hikes and tapering, followed by the release of the CPI number, Wall Street traders and their algos finally realized that the FED has no intention to fight inflation in a meaningful way and its statements are just lip service.
+After FED meeting minutes came out discussing sooner than expected rate hikes and tapering, followed by the release of the CPI number, Wall Street traders and their algos finally realized that the rate hike cycle started.

 Source: Bureau of Labor Statistics.
 As of Dec.
 '21

 Raising rates gradually to 1% by end of 2022 and then maybe to 2% during 2023 will not help against inflation, which rose 7% in December from 2021, the fastest pace since 1982.
 However, the real inflation rate is even above 10%, as the CPI has been heavily manipulated during the last 20 years.
 In the podcast below, Peter Schiff does a great job of breaking down the math and rationale.
-He has been a voice of reason all through the last two crazy years in the markets and his calls were mostly spot on.
+I don't agree with all his content & opinions, but in terms of economic theory he is very knowledgeable.

 At 7% official CPI and a nominal interest rate of 2%, you would still "earn" negative 5% real interest rates.
-Taking into account that inflation will most likely not all of a sudden decide to fall, but rather rise further in 2022 and 23, the real negative rate will even be higher.
+Taking into account that inflation will most likely not all of a sudden decide to fall, but rather rise further in 2022, the real negative rate will even be higher.

 A great way to visualize the transition phase is to compare the 12 month performance of Fluor Corp (FLR) a value stock I had written about here, with the performance of DocuSign (DOCU).
 The divergence of the stock price in March 2021 and since Nov 8th 21 is very telling.